-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 When it comes to individual companies, the longest I've seen is 15 years (with GRC).
 When it comes to smart-beta strategies, 10+ year periods of underperformance occur relatively frequently.

-This is why diversification, by company, investing style, and asset allocation is so important.
+This is why diversification by company, investing style, and asset allocation is so important.

-Prudent risk management isn't just about whether an individual company can accomplish the 3 goals of long-term income investing.
-It's a holistic approach to your entire portfolio.
+Prudent risk management isn't just about whether an individual company can accomplish the three goals of long-term income investing, but it's a holistic approach to your entire portfolio.

 (Source: UBS)

-Many investors focus on the S&P 500 as a popular benchmark, since it's the most famous one on earth the media talks about it constantly.
+Many investors focus on the S&P 500 as a popular benchmark since it's the most famous one on earth the media talks about it constantly.

 (Source: Imgflip)

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.